cihangir-mercan/spring-boot-vaadin/README.md

 vaadin-spring-boot
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+An application that uses a Vaadin based UI on a Spring Data JPA based backend.
+Demo: http://46.101.243.149/spring-boot-vaadin

 Workflow